MAkyuz25/covertovert/code/README.md

 max_packet_number: maximum number of random packets in a burst.
 It is also asserted that it is greater than or equal to min_packet_number.

 min_sleep_for_0: minimum sleep time to wait between packet bursts to encode 0.
-It is also asserted that it is greater than or equal to 200, since we measured the maximum network delay between packets as 170ms.
+It is also asserted that it is greater than or equal to max_network_delay.

 max_sleep_for_0: maximum sleep time to wait between packet bursts to encode 0.
 It is also asserted that it is greater than min_sleep_for_0.